autodesk-platform-services/aps-dx-samples-nodejs/ExploreDataWithFilters.md

-## Retrieving the Exchange Item info

-Before exploring the exchanged data, it is required to get the exchange id, which can be retrieved from the exchange item located in ACC. <br/>
+## Explore Data with filters

-This code sample focuses on the part of the Data Exchange GraphQL API, needed to navigate through hubs, projects, folders and identifying the exchange item.
+Having the id of the exchange file, Data Exchange GraphQL API allows getting the exchanged data through properties of the ***design entities***.
+To limit the amount of information only to needed data, it [supports different filters](https://forge.autodesk.com/en/docs/fdxgraph/v1/reference/inputs/designentityfilterinput/).
+This code sample focuses on filtering by Name, Category.

 To run the sample, please review [setup](./README.md#SETUP) instructions.